Svelte 5 runes and patterns used across the Fuz ecosystem.

 // DocsSearch.svelte

-let {search_query = $bindable(), ...rest} = $props();Use SvelteHTMLElements from svelte/elements intersected with custom props:
+let {search_query = $bindable(), ...rest} = $props();Intersect SvelteHTMLElements from svelte/elements with custom props:

 <script lang="ts">